janomach/the-hardisc/README.md

 If the *LOGGING==0*, only characters stored in the *CONTROL* memory location are printed to the console.
 This memory location is used by syscalls from the *printf* function.
-The following figure shows an example output from the *hello_world* example:
+The following text is an output from the *hello_world* example:
 ```
 Hello world!
-Clock cycles since boot: 2256
+Clock cycles since boot: 2262
-Clock cycles since boot: 7906
+Clock cycles since boot: 7892
-Clock cycles since boot: 13890
+Clock cycles since boot: 13893
-Clock cycles since boot: 20670
+Clock cycles since boot: 20673
-Clock cycles since boot: 27589
+Clock cycles since boot: 27592
 ```
-**TRY IT:** Enable SEE only in the predictor's group and check how the timing changes.
+**TRY IT 1:** Enable SEE only in the predictor's group and check how the timing changes due to random mispredictions.
+The protected version of Hardisc is not required in this case, as the SEEs will only be generated in the predictor, and the core can detect any misprediction.

+**TRY IT 2:** Enable the **EDAC_INTERFACE** option and SEU generation in memory to see how the timing changes due to memory repairs.
+The example binaries already contain those routines, so no compilation is required.

 If the *LOGGING>0*, the *tracer* module will print information from each pipeline stage.
 ```